Apollo and the Art of Archery

 2. protect the Achaians (1.457)

 which is exactly the program of the Iliad.
-This is why the Iliad is a paean, a healing song: to ask for, give thanks for or to boast of a successful cure.
+This is why the Iliad is a paean, a healing song: to give thanks for or to boast of a successful cure.
 See Achilles' aristeia, Il 22.391.
 It may cure a person or a whole community.
-A community under siege or otherwise in trouble may be stressed, fearful, 'feverish' and many more things.
+A military victory is also a cure: a community under siege or otherwise in trouble may be stressed, fearful, feverish.
 To get rid of this unbearable stress they have several options.
 They might offer votive gifts to mythical heroes who in the past did save their people from similar disasters.
 A wise local leader might order a bard to sing appropriate epic tales to boost their courage and give them hope.
 Another possibility is the sacrifice of a pharmakos, a scapegoat.
 Also connected to Apollo.
-Achilles is also like Thersites (he voices the same criticism) who is, in his capacity as 'worst of the Achaians', another candidate for scapegoat.
+Achilles is also like Thersites (he voices the same criticism) who is, in his capacity as "worst of the Achaians", another candidate for scapegoat.
 The same could be said of Achilles before Patrocles' death: his refusal to fight and criticism of the commander-in-chief could make us call him a shirker or even a coward.

 There is the military option: a successful chasing away of the enemy would be the best cure of all.
 Patrocles and Achilles do this (for a while), this makes them healers also.